Prompt Library · 36 prompts

 Summarize the following [report/article/book/minutes] for me.

-[PASTE THE DOCUMENT]
+[PASTE DOCUMENT]

 I want: